kotlincook/gameoflife/README.md

 Some restrictions respected in this project due to the coderetreat rules are as follows:

-* No loops
+* no loops (!)
 * only one dot per line
-* no abbreviations (almost)
+* no abbreviations (almost :)
 * 10 files per package
 * 50 lines per class (except the test class)
 * 4 lines per method
+* one level of indention per method
 * at most two instance variables per class
+* don't use the else keyword
 * no getters/setters

-Not respected :)

-* don't use the else keyword
-* one level of indention per method
+Remarks:
+* This version is not restricted to a finite (array) area.
+* Furthermore, it uses functional collection elements instead of loops and does not need mutable types.

+It is not surprising that the code has become very readable through these rules.

 ## Setup